jundalisay/spblist/einstein.md

 THERE IS ALWAYS RELATIONALITY FROM THE 2 FORCES.
 EVEN THOUGHT EXPERIEMTNS HAVE THE 2 FORCES.
 HAVING NO 2 FORCES, ONLY 5 ELEMENTS WOULD LEAD TO BLANK

+{{< l a="Supereconomics" >}}
+The wealth created by Economics only goes to a few people, as inequality.
+This is because money, as a static thing, can only bring liquidity to some parts of the economy and not all.

+For example, if you want to hire someone, you must have money at hand to pay him.
+If you don't, then the opportunity slips away for both of you.
+There are tons of opportunities missed by economic systems because of the limitations created by money.
+{{< /l >}}

+{{< r a="Boomer" >}}
+But you can use credit to borrow money and hire.
+{{< /r >}}

+{{< l a="Supereconomics" >}}
+Yes.
+But that adds to the cost.
+Our solution is to split the tool of trade from the store of value.

+This makes it cheaper to run.
+In fact, we have been running our system since 2017 without money-funding.
+We call these as barter-credits.
+{{< /l >}}

+{{< r a="Asker" >}}
+How do barter-credits reduce poverty and inequality?
+{{< /r >}}

+{{< l a="Supereconomics" >}}
+It eliminates the time-value of money.

+ Our cards and apps are the tool
+- Rice and wheat are the stores of value

+This makes it cheaper to run.
+In fact, we have been running our system since 2017 without money-funding.
+We call these as barter-credits.
+{{< /l >}}

 The first step in fixing the theory of Relativity, is to recall that the Standard Model of Physics divides all forces into four categories which we arrange in a hierarchy: